spiceai/docs/spiceaidocs/docs/api/http/chat-completions.md

 sidebar_position: 6
 ---

-Chat completions is an OpenAI compatible endpoint.
+The `POST /v1/chat/completions` endpoint is an OpenAI compatible endpoint for generating chat completions.

 Specify the model by providing the component name in the `model` key.
 For example: